AusDTO/gov-au-content-guide/_entries/2016-05-04-hyphens-and-dashes.md

 **For example**

-- The 2014 to 2015 tax year.
+> - We are open Monday to Friday, 9am to 5pm.
-- We are open Monday to Friday, 9am to 5pm.
+> - GovHack runs 29 to 31 July 2016.